Vortetty/AreOS/videoKernelPseudoRGB/readme.md

 ## Requirements

+- Linux
+  - tested on Arch Linux with linux 5.13.7-arch1-1
+  - You could use Windows if you want to try, but you will need to compile/find binaries for i686-elf-gcc, GNU Sed, and GNU Make yourself or find replacements
+  - the makefile will need to be changed to use windows commands
+    - this includes changing syntax for some ifs
 - Python 3.9+
+  - also needs these libs from pip:
     - scipy
     - numpy
     - pillow
     - opencv-python
 - Qemu
 - i686-elf-gcc
 - GNU Make
+- GRUB
+- GNU Sed